Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

 datascience:
   - excerpt: "In 2017, I graduated from Royal Holloway with an MSc in Data Science.
-I have no aspirations to be a _Data Scientist_.
-However, I did enjoy the experience of writing my own implementations of algorithms such as _K Nearest Neighbours_, _Neural Networks_, and _Hierarchical Clustering_ in __R__.
+While I have no aspirations to be a _Data Scientist_, I did enjoy the experience of writing my own implementations of algorithms such as _K Nearest Neighbours_, _Neural Networks_, and _Hierarchical Clustering_ in __R__.
 Also used was __MATLAB__, which no-one uses so projects worked on in this language will be added last."
 ---